 (b) Wait till later in the proceedings to instruct a solicitor: The majority of cases begin with lengthy negotiation through solicitors – letters going backwards and forwards, many containing allegations and denials and explanations.
 Your solicitor will almost always have to refer to you before responding anyway; he or she simply will not have the information to respond.
 With advice, a sensible person who can emotionally detach themselves can handle this correspondence.
 The first stages of litigation are routine procedures, such as forms to be completed – you would not pay a lawyer £200 an hour to complete an application for a driving licence or passport, so why pay him to complete your children proceedings application form?
-Many FNF members can help you with such a simple exercise.
+Many FNF members can help you with this type of task.
 The first hearing (see procedural explanation) will be a ‘conciliation hearing’, a dispute resolution hearing, in which the parents rather than their legal representatives hold centre stage as the court seeks to have the parties reach an agreement without the matter having to proceed to a fully contested hearing.
 Accompanying solicitors are frequently limited to contributing only a few words at these hearings.

 There may be many hearings of different length and varying importance in your case before a final hearing where evidence will be heard and witnesses cross-examined.
 Such a hearing could be for half a day, a whole day or last over several days.
 For those who can afford it, this is perhaps when it may be necessary to spend your money on legal representation.
 With correspondence and documentation you can compensate for any lack of knowledge or expertise by spending more time than on matters than your lawyer can, and therefore perform as well as, or better than, him.
-However, in the cut and thrust of a hearing, you may have to ‘box on your feet’, make immediate decisions and responses.
+However, in the cut and thrust of a hearing, you may have to ‘think on your feet’, make immediate decisions and responses.
 You may be able to manage this.
-You will have plenty of time running up to this final hearing for you to consider whether you could manage it.
+You will have plenty of time running up to this final hearing for you to consider whether you could.

 In some instances it is important to act quickly.
-Even those who are paying privately may find it difficult to arrange a meeting or even speak directly with their busy solicitor who may be in court, on holiday, in conference etc. For those on legal aid, though emergency certificates can be granted, few urgent matters are regarded as emergencies and you will have even longer to wait.
+Even those who are paying privately may find it difficult to arrange a meeting or even speak directly with their busy solicitor who may be in court, on holiday, in conference and so on.
+For those on legal aid, though emergency certificates can be granted, few urgent matters are regarded as emergencies and you will have even longer to wait.

 It is not uncommon for a parent to believe that an application has been made to court whereas all that has happened is that the solicitor has made an application for legal aid.

 If a court application is urgent, the best course of action is to make the application yourself, even physically taking the form to the court and getting your hearing date set rather than simply posting it.
-If you are on a low income you can have the application fee (£175 in 2008) waived by applying for fee exemption.
+If you are on a low income you can have the application fee waived by applying for fee exemption.
 Being in receipt of Job Seekers Allowance will result in automatic qualification.
 There is also the matter that, before the LSC grants a legal aid certificate, it will invariably require the parties to have explored mediation.
 In highly-charged situations you may know that mediation is completely out of the question, but having to go through this stage can further delay the issuing of an application.

 At all stages, the ‘relaying’ of correspondence can cause delay.
 You write to your solicitor with contact proposals; your solicitor writes to the other party’s solicitor who then passes this on to the other party for her comments.
 And then the response is relayed back to you at painstakingly slow speed.
 Simply taking your solicitor out of the relay so you write directly to the ‘other side’ can speed up matters.